CAS and Visa

 Tuberculosis (TB) Test

 You will be required to have a Tuberculosis (TB) test if you are coming to the UK for more than six months and are resident in any of these listed countries.
-If you fail to submit a required TB test with a Tier 4 visa application, it will be refused.
+If you fail to submit a required TB test with a Student route visa application, it will be refused.

 You will not require a TB test if any of the following apply: